Compare the 7 best social copy trading platforms in 2024

 Is social trading safe?

-Can I make a lot of money through social trading?
+Can I make a lot of money through copy trading?

 Can I copy cryptocurrency traders?